open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 categories of metrics, and these can assist decisions when creating future metrics.

+Metric names SHOULD NOT coincide with namespaces.
+For example if `system.processes.created` is a metric name then it is no longer valid to have a metric named `system.processes` because `system.processes` is already a namespace.
+Because of this rule be careful when choosing names: every existing name prohibits existence of an equally named namespace in the future, and vice
+versa: any existing namespace prohibits existence of an equally named metric in the future.

 Common attributes SHOULD be consistently named.
 This aids in discoverability and disambiguates similar attributes to metric names.